15 Top-Rated Day Trips from Barcelona

 Must-see sights include the Collegiate Church of San Vicente, a lovely Romanesque church of the 11th century, and the Calle Mayor, the town's elegant main street.

-Typical of towns built during the Middle Ages, Cardona has a castle that stands on a hilltop surrounded by immense walled fortifications.
+Typical of towns built during the Middle Ages, Cardona has a castle that stands on a hilltop surrounded by immense fortifications.
 With its austere lines and foreboding high walls, the Castell de Cardona is an excellent example of Catalan Romanesque architecture.

 The Castell de Cardona has been renovated and converted to the luxurious Parador de Cardona hotel, offering guests the magical experience of princely living and medieval ambience.
 An outdoor terrace and the expansive castle grounds afford sweeping panoramas of Cardona and the surrounding countryside.